-

 ISBN: 978-1-935125-53-2

-Purchase your copy of "An Island in the Turquoise Sea" from Ingram Books, your favorite webstore, or any of the following:
+Purchase "An Island in the Turquoise Sea" from Ingram Books or from any of the links below:

 The Author:

-He retired from a lifetime career as a newspaperman.
-He is the author of half a dozen published short stories, ten juvenile science books, and ten years of columns for the Silicon Valley Newspaper Group.
+He was the author of half a dozen published short stories, ten juvenile science books, and ten years of columns for the Silicon Valley Newspaper Group.

 Teen seeks stories of Latino veterans